-Advantages when investing in Crowdlending:
+Advantages of Investing in Crowdlending:

 It compounds automatically without you having to do anything.
 Look at the example below.

-Once you have set up the parameters, you can sit back and enjoy what Einstein called the most powerful force in the universe: Compound interest.
+Once you have set up the parameters, you can sit back and enjoy what Einstein called the most powerful force in the universe: compound interest.
 Compound interest means you earn interest on your initial investment as well as on the accumulated interest over time.
-Let me give you an example, you choose to use €1.000 for your crowdlending, and let us say you get an interest of 10% a year.
-After one year you will have €1.100, which get reinvested, meaning that you after two years will have €1.210, in ten years your €1.000 will have turned into €2.395, in twenty years to €6.727 in thirty years to €17.449 and so it continues, and you do not have to do anything but waiting!
+Let me give you an example.
+Suppose you choose to invest €1.000 in crowdlending, and let's say you receive an annual interest rate of 10%.
+After one year, you will have €1.100, which will be reinvested.
+This means that after two years, you will have €1.210.
+In ten years, your €1.000 will have turned into €2.395.
+In twenty years, it will be €6.727, and in thirty years, it will be €17.449.
+This trend continues, and you don't have to do anything but wait!

-And click on "Add Money"Depending on your country of origin, you now have different ways to deposit funds.
-If you like me live in Denmark we can transfer funds through a bank transfer
+And click on "Add Money".
+Depending on your country of origin, you now have different ways to deposit funds.
+If you, like me, live in Denmark, we can transfer funds through a bank transfer.

-Now you have to decide the interest rate and terms.
-Ideally you would like at least 10% interest (However, you can set it at 9% in order to get your money to work for you faster).
+Now, you have to decide on the interest rate and terms.
+Ideally, you would like to earn at least a 10% interest rate.
+However, you can set it at 9% in order to get your money invested faster.
 Regarding the terms, there are no advantages to choosing longer terms, but if you choose 12 months or less, you may not get all of your funds invested.
-In case you want out of the loan before the term ends, you can sell the loan on the secondary market in Mintos.
+In case you want to exit the loan before the term ends, you have the option to sell the loan on the secondary market in Mintos.
 However, it is important to note that this should be considered as a long-term investment.
 Currently, I have set mine for a duration of 24 months.
-It is up to you what you prefer.
+It is up to you to decide what you prefer.

-Now you will need to fill in some general information about your portfolio.
-You have to give it a name, which is completely up to you.
-I have called mine "Core Strategy".
-It is my only strategy, so I just write a figure a little higher than my entire portfolio size, so I make sure the interest gets reinvested, lets say I have €900 in my Mintos account, so I set the portfolio size to €1.000.
-I prefer not to be too invested in each loan.
-So I have set the terms that each loan should be a minimum of €50 and a maximum of €110 (10% of the portfolio).
-However, if you do not mind to have more invested in one single loan, you can increase the amount.
+Now, you will need to provide some general information about your portfolio.
+You have to give it a name, which is entirely up to you.
+I have named mine "Core Strategy".
+It is my only strategy, so I just set my portfolio size slightly higher than the total amount in my account to ensure that the interest is reinvested.
+For example, if I have €1.000 in my Mintos account, I would set the portfolio size to €1.100.
+I prefer not to be too heavily invested in each loan.
+So, I have set the terms that each loan should be a minimum of €50 and a maximum of €110 (10% of the portfolio).
+However, if you don't mind investing more in a single loan, you can increase the amount.
 You can set the "Diversification" to "Dynamic" on Mintos, and it will automatically diversify your investments based on the available loans.
 If you prefer a more conservative approach, you can select "Custom" and manually set the level of diversification yourself.